K3ury99/Agenda-Flutter/README.md

   git commit -am 'Add new feature'

 # 🌠 Final Notes
-Thank you for visiting this project!Thank you for visiting this project!🌌
+Thank you for visiting this project!🌌

 ## 📔 License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.